parajuliswopnil/parajuliswopnil/README.md

 - 🔭 I’m currently working on web3.0 ICON blockchain
 - 🌱 I’m currently learning golang
 - 👯 I’m looking to collaborate on web3.0 technologies
-- 🤔 I’m looking for help with golang
+- 🤔 I’m looking for help with golang and rust
 - 💬 Ask me about web3.0
 - 📫 How to reach me: parajuliswopnil717@gmail.com
 - 😄 Pronouns: he/him/his